-When your energy is high and your mood is poppin’ it feels good to dive into a big project.
-If you’re anything like me you know the feeling of investing a large chunk of a day into a big picture item on your annual plan.
+When your energy is high and your mood is poppin' it feels good to dive into a big project.
+If you're anything like me you know the feeling of investing a large chunk of a day into a big picture item on your annual plan.
 At the end of the day, you revel in your new found productivity and focus, giving yourself high fives as you shut down your computer.
-The problem with this, if you had no plan, is the piece of the overall project puzzle doesn’t really fit anyway and it’s impossible to know what’s next.
+Now, the problem with this, if you had no plan, is the piece of the overall project puzzle doesn't really fit anyway and it's impossible to know what's next.

 The first step in project breakdown is to take everything in your head and put it on paper.
 Not only does this clear space in your mind attic it allows you to edit out the non-essentials and see exactly what needs to be done in its entirety.